MiriamRGarcia/MiriamRGarcia/README.md

 - 👋 Hi, I’m @MiriamRGarcia
 - 👀 I’m interested in mathematical models describing bacterial growth and death with antimicrobials using (ordinary, partial, stochastic) differential equations
-- 🌱 I’m currently learning how to use githup ;-)
+- 🌱 I’m currently learning how to use github 😉
-- 💞️ I’m looking to collaborate on projects related with descriptions of bacterial growth and death
+- 💞️ I’m looking to collaborate on projects related with dynamic modelling of bacterial growth and death
 - 📫 How to reach me ==> Email: miriamr @ iim.csic.es ==> Twitter: @Miriam_R_Garcia

 <!---